 Go through the components in a tree to manually disable un-necessary re-renders, or delay re-rendering after some animation has completed.
 Never use React-Router here.
 Not advisable for native needs because it keeps all previous views from the stack active which spurs problems.

-RN is extremely fast and efficient when compared to building native apps.
-So, when you don’t need native modules, RN should be your choice.
+React Native is extremely fast and efficient when compared to building native apps.
+So, when you don’t need native modules, React Native should be your choice.

-I am not saying you avoid RN totally in this scenario.
-If you have the time and resources to pour in, by all means, the RN can be fantastic.
+I am not saying you avoid React Native totally in this scenario.
+If you have the time and resources to pour in, by all means, the React Native can be fantastic.
 For instance, there are plugins available to optimize performance.
 You might have to buy the license but it’s well worth it.

 Further Reading -

 React Native has stability and performance issues which can be tricky.
 These can waste your time.
 Plus, as I said, in the beginning, staying on top of updates can be annoying.
-However, if you want the quickest path to market, RN is your safest bet.
+However, if you want the quickest path to market, React Native is your safest bet.

 Some performance issues that you can face include —

-Having mentioned these issues, you must also know that RN Fabric is under development.
+Having mentioned these issues, you must also know that React Native Fabric is under development.
 This can, significantly, solve large list rendering issues.
-This new architecture will massively address the RN v/s Flutter dilemma.
+This new architecture will massively address the React Native vs Flutter dilemma.
 See this talk to learn more.

 What does that mean?